lbacon17/lb-fitness/TESTING.md

 * **Bug**: When updating the quantity of an item with sizes in the shopping cart, the size would disappear after the update.
 * **Fix**: After some research, I discovered that the hidden input field with the name of "item_size" was missing from the quantity form.
 Inserting it solved the issue.

+* **Bug**: On a couple of occasions, deleting an item from the store crashed the entire app, and no page was accessible.
+* **Fix**: It is not clear what causes this issue, but it is solved by opening DevTools and clearing site data.

 ### Unsolved Bugs